prody/ProDy/doc/scripts/index.rst

 Scripts
 *******************************************************************************

-There are three stand-alone scripts distributed with ProDy in the :file:`scripts` folder.
-Alternatively, they can be obtained from https://github.com/abakan/ProDy/tree/master/scripts/.
+There are three ProDy scripts distributed in the :file:`scripts` folder in :file:`ProDy-0.x.y.tar.gz`.
+Note that Windows installer does not contain these scripts.
+Alternatively, you can obtain them from https://github.com/abakan/ProDy/tree/master/scripts/.
 These scripts are written by Lidio Meireles.